Umbilical System

 How old are your umbilical systems?
 What condition are they in?
+Do they need to be repaired or replaced?
 The answers to these questions are important to the overall health of your CEMS operations.
 The condition of all of the umbilical system’s elements – from the wiring and tubing bundle to the insulation and heated hose – must be considered when evaluating age.
+ESC Spectrum’s Umbilical System Inspection Service provides you with answers to these questions and identifies what action is needed.

-Many CEMS users schedule their umbilical replacement for every 12-15 years and keep a spare in dry storage.
-ESC Spectrum’s Umbilical Inspection and Installation service helps you keep your facility healthy to avoid downtime and failures.
+Many CEMS users schedule their umbilical replacement every 12-15 years and keep a spare in dry storage.
+ESC Spectrum’s Umbilical Inspection service helps you keep your facility healthy to avoid downtime and failures.

 - Step 1: On-site inspection of the health of your current umbilical system